matt-steen/todo-tracker/README.md

 ## Getting started

-To build and launch the app:
+To build and launch the app, [install go](https://go.dev/doc/install) and checkout the code:

 ```bash
 $ make